 Guest lecturers will have relevant, historic and current technical knowledge, including industry practices/standards in technological areas of interest.
 Guest lecturers must also have relevant technical knowledge, as well as familiarity with prior art and industry practices/standards in areas of technologies where such lectures would be beneficial.

 Guest lecturers have the option of presenting a lecture in-person or virtually from their own location.
-In-person presentations can be made at our Alexandria, Virginia headquarters or at one of our satellite offices in Detroit, Michigan, Denver, Colorado, Dallas-Fort Worth, Texas and Silicon Valley, California.
+In-person presentations can be made at our Alexandria, Virginia headquarters or at one of our regional offices in Dallas, Texas, Denver, Colorado, Detroit, Michigan and Silicon Valley, California.
 Training delivered at each location will be broadcast to patent examiners across the entire USPTO.

 PETTP is not intended as an opportunity for applicants to discuss pending applications with USPTO employees or to circumvent normal communication between applicants or applicants' representatives and USPTO employees.
 In addition, PETTP participants are not to provide advice or recommendations to the USPTO.
 The PETTP is envisioned only as an opportunity to provide patent examiners with necessary training from scientists and experts working directly in the various technologies throughout the USPTO.

 or view our brochure: Volunteer - Share Your Expertise with Patent Examiners for PETTP contacts within the Tech Centers